Colossal Cave (Arizona): Early history of Colossal Cave and the Mountain Springs Ranch

 In 1884, the local paper reported that “The Mountain Springs Cave” was still for the most part unexplored and that the greatest distance that had been explored up to this point was a half a mile.

 A few years later, this underground chamber is believed to have been used as a hideout by train robbers who held up the Southern Pacific Express, Train Number 20 on two different occasions.
 On the first heist the men made off with $3,000 in currency and the second time with gold and silver Mexican dollars.

 By 1890, William Shaw had taken over the Mountain Springs Ranch and that year, along with soldiers from Fort Lowell explored the cavern for five hours utilizing candles and magnesium wire to illuminate their path through the underground chambers.
 They were awed by the finger-shaped and kidney-shaped stalactites and stalagmites that occurred in large quantities and the holes that were so deep they could barely hear the rock dropped down when it hit the bottom.

 The first decade of the new century saw the formation of an enterprise to excavate the bat guano in the cave which led to the boring of an approximately 75-foot tunnel to access this commodity.
 It's believed seven carloads were taken and shipped to Los Angeles before it was exhausted.

 In the 1910s, a group proposed significant development of the cavern for tourism and also the construction of a railroad spur from nearby Vail but nothing resulted from this effort.

 In December 1917, after Jim Westfall and Alfred A. Trippel laid claim to the cave and the land surrounding it, for the possible creation of a tourist attraction, Trippel asked Lynn Hodgson, an amateur spelunker, to explore the cave.
 After the survey, Hodgson told Trippel that “the cave was colossal,” and Hodgson later claimed this is where the name “Colossal Cave” comes from.

 Another possible source, according to Mr. Leighton, was from Byron Cummings of the University of Arizona, who had explored the cave around the same time and may have given it its name.

+Modern history

+In 2025, cave guides at Colossal Cave conducted a mapping and exploration effort that led to the discovery of previously undocumented passages and rooms which totaled about 0.4 miles (0.64 km).
+The effort was led by Dalton Carper, who initiated a re-examination of existing cave maps and identified potential extensions beyond areas previously considered dead ends.
+The exploration resulted in access to new sections of the cave not previously documented since 1987.
+During the exploration, the team reported finding a chamber containing water, which was notable because the cave had previously been considered a largely dry or “dormant” system.
+The discovery suggested that parts of the cave may still be influenced by seasonal water flow, such as monsoon rainfall or snowmelt, potentially affecting future speleological activity in the system.